-Visits will be up to four hours, although our team will use their discretion if a patient is in the last few hours of life.
+Visits will be up to four hours for two nominated visitors, although our team will use their discretion if a patient is in the last few hours of life.

 If a patient is expected to die imminently, our team will call in two family members (this may be extended to other key family members and will be agreed by the senior Nurse and Doctor).